Podcast: All the latest from the SCN family of Pittsburgh Steelers NFL shows, Saturday edition

 With that being said and typed, have fun with the shows below with a brief description of each podcast.

-Here We Go, The Steelers Show: Steelers draft prospects that fits and misses
+Here We Go, The Steelers Show: Is Broderick Jones the Steelers Dude of the Week?

-When it comes to the NFL Draft there are players that you pine for and others that you don’t want to see waering your colors for multiple reasons.
-Everybody has their particular preference, who are those perceived perfect fits and misses for the Steelers?
 Join Bryan Anthony Davis and Kevin Smith for Here We Go, the Steelers Show.
-The Steel Curtain Network duo will break down the Steelers like no one else does as Coach Smith and BAD talk about the NFL Draft one more time before the big night.
+The Steel Curtain Network duo will break down the Steelers like no one else does as Coach Smith and BAD talk about the

 Check out the rundown: